RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mrange.md

   - `label = (_value1_,_value2_,...)`, where `key` with label `label` equals one of the values in the list
   - `label != (value1,value2,...)` is key with label `label` that does not equal any of the values in the list

-  > **NOTE:** When you use filters, apply a minimum of one `label = value` filter.
+  > **NOTE:** When using filters, apply a minimum of one `label = value` filter.

-## Arguments

-`FILTER_BY_TS TS...` (since RedisTimeSeries v1.6) followed by a list of timestamps filters results by specific timestamps.
+`FILTER_BY_TS ts...` (since RedisTimeSeries v1.6) followed by a list of timestamps filters results by specific timestamps.

 `FILTER_BY_VALUE min max` (since RedisTimeSeries v1.6) filters results by minimum and maximum values.

 `WITHLABELS` includes in the reply all label-value pairs representing metadata labels of the time series.
 If `WITHLABELS` or `SELECTED_LABELS` are not specified, by default, an empty list is reported as label-value pairs.

 `SELECTED_LABELS label...` (since RedisTimeSeries v1.6) returns a subset of the label-value pairs that represent metadata labels of the time series.
 Use when a large number of labels exists per series, but only the values of some of the labels are required.

-  **NOTE:** If `WITHLABELS` or `SELECTED_LABELS` are not specified, by default, an empty list is reported as label-value pairs.
+If `WITHLABELS` or `SELECTED_LABELS` are not specified, by default, an empty list is reported as label-value pairs.

-`COUNT count` returns maximum number of samples per time series.
+`COUNT count` limits the number of returned samples.

 `ALIGN value` (since RedisTimeSeries v1.6) is a time bucket alignment control for `AGGREGATION`.
 It controls the time bucket timestamps by changing the reference timestamp on which a bucket is defined.